Electronic-Mango/java-zipper/README.md

 // output is [[1, 2], [1, 2], [1, 2]]
 ```

-**Since order of output elements is corelated to order of input elements using unordered and/or parallel streams might might cause unexpected results!**
+**Since order of output elements is correlated to order of input elements using unordered and/or parallel streams might cause unexpected results!**

 Calling two previous methods is equivalent to streaming their inputs and using this collector.

+### `NullPointerException`

+All three methods will throw `NullPointerException` if one of zipped lists is null, or if main argument is null in case of zipping list of lists.
+`zipCollector()` won't throw `NullPointerException` directly, however applying returned collector to a stream will.